 (42) a.
-If little Johnny takes part in the competition, will (i) his mother UP help him? (ii) his mother help him like UP this?
+If little Johnny takes part in the competition, will (i) his mother UP help him? (ii) his mother help

-(i) => if little Johnny takes part in the competition, if his mother helps him, lifting will be involved b.
-If little Johnny cheats on the exam, will his mother realize that he committed an extremely serious offense?

-=> if little Johnny cheats on the exam, he will have committed an extremely serious offense
+- (i) => if little Johnny takes part in the competition, if his mother helps him, lifting will be involved - b.
+If little Johnny cheats on the exam, will his mother realize that he committed an extremely serious offense? - => if little Johnny cheats on the exam, he will have committed an extremely serious offense